1 Samuel 5

 Notes

-The phrase "the hand of the LORD was heavy" (וַ/תִּכְבַּ֣ד יַד יְהוָ֔ה) uses the verb כָּבַד — "to be heavy, weighty."
+The phrase "the hand of the LORD was heavy" (וַ/תִּכְבַּ֣ד יַד יְהוָ֔ה) uses the verb כָּבַד, "to be heavy, weighty."
 This is the same root as כָּבוֹד ("glory").
-The glory that "departed" from Israel in 1 Samuel 4:21 has not diminished — it has merely relocated.
-God's weighty, glorious presence now manifests as judgment on the Philistines.
-The hand that was too heavy for Israel to bear is now unbearable for Philistia.
+The glory that "departed" from Israel in 1 Samuel 4:21 has not diminished; it has shifted.
+God's weighty presence now appears as judgment on the Philistines.
+The hand Israel could not bear now falls on Philistia.

 The עֲפָלִים ("tumors") have been variously interpreted as hemorrhoids, boils, or bubonic plague swellings.
-The Septuagint adds the detail that rats ravaged the land alongside the tumors, which has led many scholars to identify this as a description of bubonic plague — a disease transmitted by rats and characterized by swollen lymph nodes (buboes).
-Whether the identification is exact or not, the narrator's point is clear: the LORD is systematically dismantling Philistine life — their god, their health, and their sense of security.
+The Septuagint adds the detail that rats ravaged the land alongside the tumors, which has led many scholars to identify this as bubonic plague, a disease transmitted by rats and marked by swollen lymph nodes (buboes).
+Whether that identification is exact or not, the narrator's point is clear: the LORD is dismantling Philistine life, their god, their health, and their sense of security.

-The Philistine response is pragmatic but futile: they try moving the problem from city to city.
-The five Philistine cities — Ashdod, Gath, Ekron, Gaza, and Ashkelon — formed a pentapolis, each ruled by a סֶרֶן ("lord" or "ruler"), a distinctively Philistine title.
-The rulers convene to discuss the crisis, but their solution — pass the ark to the next city — only spreads the plague further.
-The God of Israel is not a localized deity whose power can be evaded by geography.
+The Philistine response is pragmatic but futile: they move the problem from city to city.
+The five Philistine cities, Ashdod, Gath, Ekron, Gaza, and Ashkelon, formed a pentapolis, each ruled by a סֶרֶן ("lord" or "ruler"), a distinctively Philistine title.
+The rulers convene to discuss the crisis, but their solution, passing the ark to the next city, only spreads the plague.
+The God of Israel is not a local deity whose power can be evaded by geography.

 The Crisis at Ekron (vv.
 10--12)